nextstrain/fauna/README.md

 export NCBI_EMAIL=example\@email.org
 ```

-## Uploading
-Sequences can be uploaded from a fasta file, genbank file or file of genbank accession number to a virus specific table within vdb.
-It currently
-* Uploads from an input file
-	* FASTA
-		* Reads fasta description in this order for Zika\_vdb\_upload (0:`accession`, 1:`strain`, 2:`date`, 4:`country`, 5:`division`, 6:`location`)
-		* Reading order can easily be changed in source code for different viruses or files
-	* Genbank
-		* Can include multiple genbank entries
-		* Parses information from entries
-	* Accession
-		* One accession number on each line in file
-		* Uses entrez to get genbank entries from accession numbers
-* Uploads from command line argument `--accessions`
-	* comma separated list of accession numbers
-	* Uses entrez to get genbank entries from accession numbers
-* Formats information to fit with vdb schema.
-* Uploads information to virus table
-	* Appends to list of sequences if new accession number.
-If no accession number, appends if new sequence.
-	* If strain already in database, default is to update attributes with new information only if current attribute is null.
-Can overwrite existing non-null data with `--overwrite` option.

 ### Attribute Requirements
 Viruses with null values for required attributes will be filtered out of those uploaded.
 Viruses with missing optional attributes will still be uploaded
 * Required virus attributes: `strain`, `date`, `country`, `sequences`, `virus`, `date_modified`